Are you ready for the Next Big Thing?

 - Set up for specifics.
 Voice search is designed to deal with long and conversational phrases and full sentences, but it is also a specific medium that relies on accuracy and relevance.
 When a user requests a local coffee shop, for example, your business will be flagged up effectively as long as your website and content are optimised for this purpose.
 The best way to optimise your content and your website for queries such as this is to create blog content or a Frequently Asked Questions page that contains relevant and conversational responses.
 The combination of authority and approachability is the perfect way to create the type of content that includes the long-tail keywords and phrases you need to ensure that your website is optimised for voice search.

 - Build your brand.
 Optimising for voice search is an important part of maintaining a current and engaged relationship with your customers, and the potential for brand development is just beginning to be realised.
 With specific and directed content that can reach your customers at the moments they need it most, you can begin to build connections that will serve them and contribute to a loyal and committed customer relationship.
 Working with longer phrases and keywords to accommodate the conversational connection that customers tend to develop with their voice search speakers will enable you to make the most of the medium and give your customers the results they want.
+Content with high levels of social engagement performs well on voice search with content with over 1199 shares on Facebook and 44 on Twitter featuring more predominantly in search.
+These share numbers are quite high but Google clearly states that they do not use social signals in their strategy which shows it’s a coincidence but it’s still an effective way of getting shown on voice search so be mindful of your social media.

 Make the most of your Digital Marketing in Cork